1 Writer Selected

 Perfect Blue as an imperfect illusion

 How does your online identity coincide with your real one?
 It’s probably similar in some ways but also entirely different in others.
 Take your Peliplat user profile, for example.
 You write articles with a specific viewer base in mind, using a writing style designed to cater to your audience while maintaining an overarching sense of self.
-Your online presence is carefully curated to highlight the best parts of who you are and conceal the worst.
-But how much of your true, authentic self can you tr
+Your online presence is carefully curated to highlight the b

 4